GCX-HCI/tray/README.md

 **Sometimes _later_ becomes _never_!**

 Tray solves this problem with a [`ContentProvider`](http://developer.android.com/reference/android/content/ContentProvider.html) based storage.
-Tray also provides a advanced API which makes it super easy to access and maintain your data with upgrade and migrate mechanisms.
+Tray also provides an advanced API which makes it super easy to access and maintain your data with upgrade and migrate mechanisms.
 Welcome to SharedPreferences 2.0 aka Tray.

 ## Features